intro-graphics/team-project-team-checkers/README.md

 Your camera angle can be changed under the bottom left "Checkers_Scene."

 ## Sources:
+*Tiny Graphics* and other code-segments included from the various assigments of CS174-A are utilized in our project.
-We did not use code from any site.
-Some ideas and implementations were inspired from CS174-A and CS161
+We did not use code from any other site.
+However, some ideas and implementations were inspired from CS174-A and CS161 course material.